 Over the past decade, the California Transportation Commission (Commission) has urged the Legislature and Administration to address the need for reliable and sustainable funding to preserve and expand the state's transportation system.

-Proposals arose from both the Legislature and the Administration in the 2015-16 legislative session to address the transportation funding shortfall through a comprehensive framework of both revenue and reforms to address California's transportation needs.
-Unfortunately, none of the proposals succeeded in becoming law, leaving the Commission and its transportation partners in the difficult position of planning for the foreseeable future to address growing demands with fewer resources.
-This growing crisis must be resolved.
+Proposals arose from both the Legislature and the Administration in previous legislative sessions to provide for the transportation funding shortfall through a comprehensive framework of both revenue and reforms to address California's transportation needs.
+In April of 2017, the Legislature passed Senate Bill (SB) 1 (Beall), also known as the Road Repair and Accountability Act of 2017, which provides significant resources and accountability measures toward addressing the state's challenge.

-This report includes two important aspects for consideration related to the transportation funding crisis.
-First, this report makes the case that the need is real.
-The existence and condition of public transportation infrastructure is critical to the state's economic health and every individual's quality of life.
-Due to a variety of factors, the condition of California's transportation infrastructure has deteriorated to a point that requires immediate, significant attention in order to avoid increased future costs and decreased safety and mobility.
+This report includes important aspects related to the former transportation funding crisis and recent solution.
+First, this report describes the existence and condition of public transportation infrastructure and how critical it is to the state's economic health and every individual's quality of life.
+Due to a variety of factors, the condition of California's transportation infrastructure has deteriorated to a point that requires the type of immediate, significant attention that SB 1 provides in order to avoid increased future costs and decreased safety and mobility.

-Second, the super-regional chapters identify specific consequences of the existing funding shortfall in every corner of the state.
-The diminishing condition of the local road system, as well as the transit infrastructure and the state highways, is impacting the lives of every Californian in every region.
-In addition, every region has identified specific projects that could become reality with the availability of additional resources, and has described some of the benefits these investments could achieve.
+Second, chapters 4-11 of this report identify specific consequences of the existing funding shortfall in every corner of the state.
+The diminishing condition of the local road system, as well as the transit infrastructure and the state highways, is impacting the lives of Californians in every region.
+Each region has identified specific projects that could become reality with the availability of new resources, and has described some of the benefits these investments might achieve.